tedlanghorst/OpenOBS-328/docs/3_build.markdown

 1. Squeeze some solder paste on the pads of the SMD adapter board.
 The right amount of paste is more important than keeping the paste separate on each pad.
 The surface tension of the melted solder should ‘snap’ the puddles of solder onto the pads.
 1. Place the pressure sensor on the adapter board.
 Make sure the orientation is correct- there is a dot in one corner of both the adapter and the sensor that indicates orientation.
 1. Use a hot air gun at 250°C to heat both sides of the sensor and completely melt the solder.
-The paste is a mixture of solder and flux.
-You’ll see the flux melt first but keep heating to melt the solder.
-Aim at one side and periodically rotate the board to avoid blowing hot air directly at the white gel cap.
+The paste is a mixture of solder balls and flux.
+You’ll see the flux move and smoke first but keep heating to melt the solder.
+Aim at one side and periodically rotate the board or move the hot air gun to avoid blowing hot air directly at the white gel cap.
 Sometimes the hot air pushes the sensor around; check that it is still in position before removing the heat.
 1. Flip the pressure sensor over to add a 100 nF capacitor and select the I2C address 0x76.

     ![image](assets/images/pressure_back.png)